TNPSC Coaching Centre in Chennai

 Physics

-Universe – General Scientific laws – Scientific instruments – Inventions and discoveries-National scientific laboratories-Science glossary-Mechanics and properties uf maller-Physical quantities, standards and units-Force, motion and energy- electricity and Magnetism – electronics & communications – Heat, light and sound-Atomic aml nuclear physics-Solid State Physics-Spectroscopy – Geophysics – Astronomy and space science .
+Universe – 300 mark (3 hours – descriptive type)ns and discoveries-National scientific laboratories-Science glossary-Mechanics and properties uf maller-Physical quantities, standards and units-Force, motion and energy- electricity and Magnetism – electronics & communications – Heat, light and sound-Atomic aml nuclear physics-Solid State Physics-Spectroscopy – Geophysics – Astronomy and space science .

 Chemistry